Rfellipe/petito/README.md

 ### Some TODO tasks:

-1. Add support to more HTTP verbs, e.g: PUT, DELETE, etc.
-2. Add support for file I/O.
+1. Add support for file I/O.
-3. Add support for proxies.
+2. Add support for proxies.
-4. Improve the code documentation.
+3. Improve the code documentation.